yi/dynamodb/README.md

  * Return raw data rather then instance of Item/Model, for the ease of local cache
  * Change value of `DATE` data type to [Unix Epoch Time](https://en.wikipedia.org/wiki/Unix_time)
  * Change auto timestamps to [Unix Epoch Time](https://en.wikipedia.org/wiki/Unix_time)
+ * When auto timestamp is used as a RangeKey, the AttributeType of timestamp will be "N"(Number)

 ---